-As an action, you suggest a course of activity (limited to a sentence or two) and magically influence a creature within 9 meters that can hear and understand you.
+As two actions, you suggest a course of activity (limited to a sentence or two) and magically influence a creature within 9 meters that can hear and understand you.
 Creatures that can’t be charmed are immune to this effect.
 The suggestion must be worded in such a manner as to make the course of action sound reasonable.
 Asking the creature to stab itself, throw itself onto a spear, immolate itself, or do some other obviously harmful act automatically negates the effect of the spell.

 The target must make a Will saving throw.